-Individuals are generally diagnosed with frotteuristic disorders only if (1) their groping behavior occurs over a period of at least six months and are coupled with recurrent, intense sexually arousing fantasies and urges and if (2) the fantasies, sexual urges, or behaviors cause clinically significant distress to oneself or others, and/or impairment in social, occupational, or other important areas of functioning.
-Afflicted individuals generally start to develop frotteuristic disorder during adolescence.2
+According to the Diagnostic and Statistical Manual, frotteurism is considered a mental disorder if (1) intense and recurrent sexual arousal from rubbing against non-consenting persons, as manifested by behaviors, urges, or fantasies has occurred over a period of at least six months and if (2) the fantasies, sexual urges, or behaviors cause clinically significant distress to oneself or others, or impairment in social, occupational, or other important areas of functioning.7, 8

 Who is the Typical Frotteur?

-Most perpetrators are males aged 15-25 years.
-Frotteurism has also been noted to be common among older, shy, socially or sexually inhibited individuals.
-Most groping incidents are carried out by dedicated, persistent frotteurs, although there are cases of otherwise “conventional” people engaging in frotteurism.
-The vast majority of victims are females.1
+Because frotteurism is usually a rapid act and people do not typically admit to predatory behavior, there is not a wealth of data on those who participate in the act.
+However, the available information does show that most perpetrators are males aged 15-25 years.3 Frotteurism has also been found to be most common among older, shy, and socially or sexually inhibited individuals.
+In addition, while most groping incidents are carried out by dedicated, persistent frotteurs, there are cases of otherwise “conventional” people engaging in frotteurism.7

-There is no general consensus in the field of sexology as to what causes frotteurism.
+There is no general consensus in the field of sexology about what causes frotteurism.
 However, a few theories do exist:

 - An incident occurred in which the individual accidentally rubbed up against someone in a crowded area and became aroused, thus causing such an activity to become a conditioned stimulus for sexual arousal.